Lumbar Disc Replacement

 Operative Technique

-The diseased disc is then excised and and the artificial disc inserted.
+The diseased disc is then excised and the artificial disc inserted.
 Initial stability is achieved by screws, blades or an interference fit and ultimately the implant bonds with the adjacent vertebral body.